Gaming Laptop

 The heat is not a bad thing—after all, all gaming laptops get hot.
 However, the Razer 18 should have a better cooling system to prevent overheating.

-Razer 18: Verdict
+Blade 18: Verdict

-While the Razer Blade 18 is an expensive machine, it is worth every penny if you know how to utilise it effectively.
+While the Razer Blade 18 is an expensive machine, it is worth every penny if you know how to utilize it effectively.
 If you’re looking for a gaming powerhouse with portability, this laptop is an ideal choice.
 The primary motivation for developing this machine is to enhance the gaming experience through portability.
 You can play games even at coffee shops.

 If you love portable machines, then you don’t need to worry about the price.
 The Blade 18 is one of the best laptops available, and it is worth every penny.